First-Year Curriculum

 Seeks to develop analytical and writing skills in the area of tax law through participating in the American Bar Association's Law Student Tax Challenge (LSTC).
 Requires two-person teams to solve a complex problem that might arise in everyday tax practice, and to prepare a memorandum and client letter on the problem.
 Should submission qualify, students must be willing to attend the ABA Midyear Meeting, typically held in late January.
 Co-requisite: Federal Income Taxation.
 Enrollment by permission only.

-• LAWE 693 Law of the European Union
+• LAWE 693 Law Of the European Community

 Units: 2